MicrosoftDocs/SupportArticles-docs/support/windowsdeveloper/new-functionality-in-msdtc-service.md

 The functionality that is set by using **Mutual Authentication Required** differs from the functionality that is set by using **Incoming Caller Authentication Required**.
 The three options that are listed under **Transaction Manager Communication** behave as follows:

 - The **Mutual Authentication Required** transaction mode requires the remotely accessing component to provide an authenticated connection with the local computer.
 This authentication is verified by impersonation on the local computer.
-Additionally, if the remote access communication is performed between two Distributed Transaction Coordinator services, this authentication information must specify a computer account that matches the remote transaction mode computer's host name.
+Additionally, if the remote access communication is performed between two DTC services, this authentication information must specify a computer account that matches the remote transaction mode computer's host name.

 - The **Incoming Caller Authentication Required** transaction mode only requires the remote connection to be authenticated.
-Additionally, if the remotely accessing component is a Distributed Transaction Coordinator service, the authentication information must be for a computer account.
+Additionally, if the remotely accessing component is a DTC service, the authentication information must be for a computer account.

 - The **No Authentication Required** transaction mode does not validate an authenticated connection or verify whether an authenticated connection is being established.

-In a clustered environment, the computer account for the Distributed Transaction Coordinator service specifies the cluster node's host name.
-In a clustered environment, the Distributed Transaction Coordinator authentication does not use the transaction mode's host name.
+In a clustered environment, the computer account for the DTC service specifies the cluster node's host name.
+In a clustered environment, the DTC authentication does not use the transaction mode's host name.
 In a clustered environment, the transaction mode's host name is the name of the virtual service.
 Therefore, you cannot use the **Mutual Authentication Required**  transaction mode in a clustered environment, or on any computers that are negotiating transactions with such computers.
 You can use the **Mutual Authentication Required** transaction mode between two nonclustered computers that are running Windows Server 2003 SP1 or between two computers that are running Windows XP SP2.

 Use the **Incoming Caller Authentication Required** transaction mode between Windows Server 2003-based computers in a clustered environment.